 (e) Five thousand dollars for each antelope with the shortest horn measuring a minimum of fourteen inches in length and one thousand dollars for any other antelope;

 (f) One thousand five hundred dollars for each bear or moose or each individual animal of any threatened or endangered species of wildlife not otherwise listed in this subsection;

 (g) Five thousand dollars for each mountain lion, lynx, bobcat, river otter, or raw pelt thereof;

 (h) Twenty-five dollars for each raccoon, opossum, skunk, or raw pelt thereof;

 (i) Five thousand dollars for each eagle;

-(j) One hundred dollars for each wild turkey;
+(j) Five hundred dollars for each wild turkey;